-As a very recent development, any foreign individual or
+As a recent development, any foreign individual who

-legal entity who wishes to conduct business in Oman or acquire a share in an Omani company's capital, must also be registered on the MOCIIP online system.
+wishes to acquire a share in an Omani company's capital or become an authorised signatory in an Omani company, must be registered on the MOCIIP online system.

 6. How is the entity operated and managed, i.e., directors, officers or others?
 And how do they make decisions?